Last Updated 17 August 2021

-Where the Federal Court or the Federal Circuit Court finds unlawful discrimination, a number of orders can be made under the Australian Human Rights Commission Act 1986 (Cth) (AHRC Act) (s 46PO(4)(a)–(f)):
+Where the Federal Court or the Federal Circuit Court finds unlawful discrimination, a number of orders can be made under the Australian Human Rights Commission Act 1986 (Cth) (AHRC Act) (s 46PO(4)(a)–(f)) such as an order:

-- an order requiring performance of a reasonable act or course of conduct to redress any loss or damage
+- requiring a respondent to perform any reasonable act or course of conduct to redress any loss or damage

-- an order for damages by way of compensation for loss or damage suffered because of the conduct of the respondent
+- requiring a respondent to pay an applicant damages by way of compensation for any loss or damage suffered because of the conduct of the respondent

-- an order requiring variation of termination of a contract to redress any loss or damage
+- requiring the respondent to vay the termination of a contract or agreement to redress any loss or damage suffered by an applicant

-- a declaration that it would be inappropriate for further action to be taken in the matter.
+- declaring that it would be inappropriate for further action to be taken in the matter.